 - Embedded videos: videos embedded from third party websites, such as YouTube or Vimeo, have their own markup which we do not have control over.
-All videos produced by us will have captions where applicable.
-We cannot guarantee that any videos not produced by us will have captions available.
+All videos produced by us will have transcripts, captions and audio description where applicable.
+We cannot guarantee that any videos not produced by us will have these available.

-- Third-party embedded maps (such as Google Maps and OpenStreet Maps): Where possible, OpenStreet maps and Leaflet are used to try and improve the experience for screen readers and that a textual alternative is available for data shown on the maps.
-However, some areas such as journey planning tools (journeyplanner.travelwest.info subdomain) and travel updates rely on third-party data, so textual alternatives are not always available or accessible.
+- Embedded maps (such as Google Maps and OpenStreet Maps): Where possible, OpenStreet maps and Leaflet are used to try and improve the experience for screen readers and that a textual alternative is available for data shown on the maps.
+However, some areas such as journey planning tools (journeyplanner.travelwest.info subdomain) and travel updates (travelwest.info/travel-updates) rely on third-party data which we have no control over, so textual alternatives are not always available or accessible.

-- PDFs and non-HTML documents: Many documents are in less accessible formats, for example PDF.
-Non-HTML documents published on or after 23 September 2020 must have an accessible format.
+- PDFs and non-HTML documents: Many older documents are in less accessible formats, for example PDF.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+Non-HTML documents published on or after 23 September 2018 must have an accessible format.